apache/mxnet/docs/api/clojure/symbol.md

 We also highly encourage you to read [Symbolic Configuration and Execution in Pictures](symbol_in_pictures.md).

-To follow along with this documentation, you can use this namespace to with the needed requires:
+To follow along with this documentation, you can use this namespace to with the following requirements:

 ```clojure
 (ns docs.symbol